James "Kibo" Parry: Kibology and alt.religion.kibology

 Kibology is a parody religion created by Parry, the central figure.
 Practitioners of Kibology are called 'Kibologists' or (sometimes more disdainfully) 'Kibozos'.
 Parry began Kibology about 1989.
-In its early Usenet days it was centered in the newsgroups talk.bizarre and alt.slack, until the creation of alt.religion.kibology in late 1991.
+In its early Usenet days, it was centered in the newsgroups talk.bizarre and the Church of the SubGenius group "alt.slack", until the creation of its own Usenet group, alt.religion.kibology in late 1991.
 The religious satire of Kibology shares tenets of other parody religions, including similar concepts to the Flying Spaghetti Monster and Invisible Pink Unicorn.
-The alt.religion.kibology newsgroup remained active through the 1990s, with gradually less emphasis on the joke religion and more satirizing popular culture and internet culture.
+The alt.religion.kibology newsgroup remained active through the 1990s, with gradually less emphasis on the joke religion and more satirizing popular culture and internet culture as a sort of online comedy writer's collaboration room.
+The group collectively invented and developed the sport of 'trolling,' with Kibo writing rules and a points system for trolling other Usenet newsgroups.
 Other popular regular contributors kept the group active even during "Kibo"'s periodic absences from Usenet.
 In 2003, the group spawned a band, Interröbang Cartel, which by 2011 had written and recorded more than 80 songs.

 Hallmarks

 The term "bozo" and related jokes like the physics particle the "bozon" were Parry hallmarks.
 Revisions of the Manifesto were published in 1994 and 1998.
 HappyWeb was introduced in 1999.

 In 1992, at age 25 (ten years younger than the constitutional minimum age for election), he launched a spoof campaign for President of the United States.